-"People in Scotland believe in justice and compassion.
+"Scottish people believe in justice and compassion.
 But, right now, there are around a million people in Scotland whose lives are restricted by poverty.
-That's just wrong and completely unjust.
+That's just wrong and unjust.

 "Around a quarter of a million of those people are children who are just setting out on their life journey.
-Without a decent income to support them, they'll never be able to properly participate in Scottish society.
+Without a decent income to support them, they'll have their life chances severely restricted.

-"Challenge Poverty Week is a chance for us to highlight the injustice of poverty in Scotland, and to celebrate the people and projects that are standing together against it in different ways.
+"Challenge Poverty Week is Scotland's annual chance to highlight the injustice of poverty, and to celebrate collective action based on justice and compassion.